icon cross Understanding Snoring: Causes, Effects and Treatment Options

 2. Lose weight: Being overweight can contribute to snoring, so losing weight may help reduce or eliminate your snoring.

-3. Avoid alcohol, smoking and caffeine: Alcohol, smoking and caffeine are sedatives that relax the muscles in your throat, which can lead to snoring.
-Avoiding these substances or taking them only in moderation may help reduce your snoring.
+3. Avoid alcohol, smoking and caffeine: These are sedatives that relax the muscles in your throat, which can lead to snoring.
+Avoiding or taking these substances in moderation may help reduce your snoring.

-6. Pillows and bedding: Special pillows and bedding designed to keep the head and neck in a proper position may help reduce snoring.
-If you suffer from allergies you may need to replace feather pillows to synthetic fibre.
+5. Pillows and bedding: Special pillows and bedding designed to keep the head and neck in a proper position may help reduce snoring.
+If you suffer from allergies, you may need to replace feather pillows with synthetic fibre.

 Does snoring indicate a health problem?

-If these strategies do not help reduce your snoring, if your snoring is severe, or you experience choking in your sleep, you should seek further advice.
-In some cases, snoring may be a sign of a more serious underlying condition, such as Sleep Apnoea, which requires medical treatment.
+If you have tried these treatment options and it does not help to reduce your snoring, or if your snoring is severe, or you experience choking in your sleep, you should seek further advice.
+In some cases, snoring may be a sign of an underlying condition, such as Sleep Apnoea, which requires medical treatment.

 Best Anti-Snoring Devices UK

-The effectiveness of anti-snoring devices can vary depending on the cause of the snoring and the individual using the device.
+Anti-snoring devices’ effectiveness varies depending on the cause and the person using them.
 Some people may find that certain devices work well for them, while others may not experience much improvement.
-Anti-snoring devices that are available, include:
+Anti-snoring devices that are available include:

-Mandibular Advancement Devices (MADs): These are mouthpieces that are worn at night and hold the lower jaw in a slightly forward position to help keep the airway open.
-Mandibular Advancement Devices can be used to treating snoring and mild Sleep Apnoea.
+Mandibular Advancement Devices (MADs): Are mouthpieces worn at night to keep the airway open by holding the lower jaw slightly forward to help keep the airway open.
+Mandibular Advancement Devices can be used to treat snoring and mild and moderate Sleep Apnoea.

-Nasal strips: These are adhesive strips that are placed on the outside of the nose to help open the nostrils and improve airflow.
+Nasal strips: These adhesive strips are placed on the outside of the nose to help open the nostrils and improve airflow.

 Positional Sleep Therapy: A positional sleep therapy device is a great option for those who only snore when lying on their back.
-The Positional Sleep Therapy Trainer is worn each evening and vibrates when the wearer rolls over on to their back.
+The Positional Sleep Therapy Trainer is worn each evening and vibrates when the wearer rolls over onto their back.
 The vibration encourages them to roll back over.
+They are often in the form of a pillow, belt or small forehead device.

-Tongue Retaining Devices (TRDs): These are mouthpieces that hold the tongue in a forward position to help keep the airway open.
+Tongue Retaining Devices (TRDs): These mouthpieces hold the tongue forward to help position the airway open.

-Continuous Positive Airway Pressure (CPAP) machines: CPAP machines deliver a continuous flow of air through a mask or nasal plugs to help keep the airway open.
+Continuous Positive Airway Pressure (CPAP) machines: CPAP machines deliver a continuous flow of air through a CPAP mask to help keep the airway open.
+The most common type of machine used in the UK is an automatic CPAP machine.
+Please note in order to use a CPAP machine you must provide confirmation of Sleep Apnoea through a sleep test.

 Nasal irrigation: If you have nasal congestion, try using a saline nasal spray, a nasal irrigator or a humidifier to keep your nasal passages open and reduce snoring.
 The SinuPulse Elite Nasal Irrigator uses a natural saline solution to clear your sinuses and nasal passages in minutes.